 Don't allow the embedding of documents within documents.

 This may well be a handy way to pass documents around, but it comes with problems.

 Documents aren't directories.
 That you can put one or more documents into another doesn't mean that you should.
 Embedded documents can't be maintained as flexibly as documents in a directory.

 Many would see a change to an embedded document as not requiring a version increment, but then others would not know that the embedded document has been changed.

 Comparing different versions of an embedded document, each in a different version of the containing document is, at the very least, a challenge.

 And, if you're in the habit of passing around links to a document, then there's no need to embed it.

 Don't keep older versions of a document (even the immediately previous version) in the same location as the current version.
 When someone lands in the directory or folder where the document is maintained, there should only be one version of the document available.
 This will make it completely clear as to which file should be accessed: there can be only one.

 If you need to retain older versions, and if you aren't using a

-revision control system that does this for you (see below), then
+revision control system that does this for you (see part 3), then

 copy those older documents into a different directory.
 If that